 At least one amateur dramatics society of which I am aware and nearby (to me, that is, here in Medway) is very interested in film production – only not with film makers (?).
 They seem to think that they can pick up a camera and do it all themselves, without any training or experience.
 The problem is therefore not that the two sides of the coin don’t need each other, but that the communications channels between the two need to be greatly improved.

-To that end, I have started ‘The Video Players’ – a tongue in cheek code-name for a virtual troup of volunteer players which I am gradually building.
-The aim is to build a pool of actors who are willing to participate in independant / amateur film making – whether it is as a hobby, to gain more experience in other areas of acting, or something separate from the society to which they belong, it’s all irrelevant.
-What it is important, is that as individiuals they are willing to be members of a core team of actors, operaing in a virtual society, and who can be approached by film makers to participate in their productions.
+To that end, I have started ‘The Video Players’ – a tongue in cheek code-name for a virtual troupe of volunteer players which I am gradually building.
+The aim is to build a pool of actors who are willing to participate in independent / amateur film making – whether it is as a hobby, to gain more experience in other areas of acting, or something separate from the society to which they belong, it’s all irrelevant.
+What it is important, is that as individuals they are willing to be members of a core team of actors, operating in a virtual society, and who can be approached by film makers to participate in their productions.

 I’ve had a number of approaches from people on Linked In, I have had far more interest from schools and colleges where acting is taught (logical, as they want more experience for their students), but I’d like to build this further.

 If you know of actors, perhaps whom you have used before, or even yourselves in an acting role, who want to be part of the troupe, then please pass on the word.
 We don’t need physical premises, so our ‘theatre’ is going to be a suitably formatted website where actors and film makers can get together to arrange casting calls and participate in productions – this is under development now.